Seafair "200" Race 2

 - Lotus 69/49B [69.F2.5] (Pete Lovely): New to Jochen Rindt Racing Ltd, managed by Bernie Ecclestone, for John Mikes and Graham Hill to race in F2 in 1970.
 According to Richard Spelberg's research, this car was Hill's previous Lotus 59B chassis 59-F2-20 converted to Lotus 69 specification for 1970.
 Also driven by Eugenio Baturone at Montjuich Park.
 Retained by Ecclestone for Hill to race in the first few F2 races of 1971, then sold to Pete Lovely and fitted with the rear end of his Lotus 49B for suitable races at his home track in Seattle, and for the 1971 US GP.
 After Lovely died in 2011, the car was sold by his daughter to Peter Gleeson (Seattle, WA), a BMW collector originally from England.

 - Eisert 69 (Ken Hamilton): Dennis Ott (Montclair, CA/Upland, CA) raced a Eisert in Formula A in 1970.
 He later advertised the car as a 1970 model, but it looked much like a 1969 model, and may actually have been second hand.
 At 6'2" and 185 lbs, Ott was large for a racing driver at the time.
 He came up through modified racing in his home state of Nebraska, then California Racing Association sprint cars in 1967, and then FA in 1970 at the age of 24.
-In 1971, he acquired a McLaren M10B, and the Eisert was sold to 29-year-old CAMRA driver Ken Hamilton (Boise, ID), who completed the SCCA drivers school at Seattle International raceway in April 1971 and drove the Eisert in SCCA Regional and National races that season, as well as the USAC road-racing event at Seattle in August.
+He advertised the Eisert in November 1970, describing it as a "1970 wedge style Eisert USAC or F/A" that had been "road raced nine times".
+For 1971, he acquired a McLaren M10B, and the Eisert was sold to 29-year-old CAMRA driver Ken Hamilton (Boise, ID), who completed the SCCA drivers school at Seattle International raceway in April 1971 and drove the Eisert in SCCA Regional and National races that season, as well as the USAC road-racing event at Seattle in August.
 In 1971 he was considering having Eisert convert the car to use in the 1972 Indy 500, but nothing came of this.
 He was entered for the Laguna Seca and Edmonton Pro F5000 races in early 1972, but there is no record of his participation in either event.
 He focused on CAMRA and MRAO racing in 1972, driving for Art Sugai, and had a very successful season.
 The subsequent history of the Eisert is unknown.

 - Marshall (Ed Marshall): Ed Marshall (Kentfield, CA) raced an unidentified car in USAC races between 1969 and 1971, fitted with a Chevrolet V8 engine.
 The car has been referred to as an Eisert and as a Huffaker, and some sources for the USAC road racing event at Kent, Seattle, in August 1971 refer to it as a Marshall.
 A photograph in the LA Times from the Riverside race in December 1969 appears to show a 1966 Huffaker, and it is likely that is the car used by Marshall in all three seasons.
 Nothing more known.